 How an Upthrust Forms Above Resistance

 An upthrust usually develops after price has spent enough time below an upper boundary for that area to matter.
 The prior range gives the move context.
-Without a meaningful boundary, a move above a recent high may be only normal volatility rather than an upthrust candidate.
+Without a meaningful boundary, a move above a recent high may be normal volatility rather than an upthrust candidate.

 | Stage | What to observe | Why it matters |